mainkoon81/oo-Study-MCMC-R-II/README.md

 The general inverse problem is characterized by at least one of the following two complications:
  - crazy Likelihood: **Data** can only be computed from the model by means of a numerical algorithm
  - crazy Prior: **A priori model parameter constraints** can only be expressed via numerical algorithms(prior information is only available as an algorithm)
- - The relationship between `data` and `model parameters` is non-linear?
+ - The relationship ??`D` = F(`m`)??? between `data` and `model parameters` is non-linear?
+ - we know `D`, but do not know `σ(m)`?
  - so...we cannot get the Joint function!
 The only way to proceed is to use sampling methods that **collect information on the posterior in the model space**.

 This is the case for many highly **nonlinear problems**, where the forward relation is insusceptible to mathematical analysis.
 When analysing an inverse problem, obtaining a maximum likelihood model is usually not sufficient, as we normally also wish to have `information on the resolution power`? of the data (resolution measures "non-uniqueness" and "uncertainty" of solution).
-Early examples of analysis of nonlinearizable inverse problems were mainly focused on the construction of best fitting models, but today it is widely acknowledged that uncertainty and nonuniqueness analysis is very important for the assessment of scientiﬁc conclusions based on inverse calculations.
+Early examples of analysis of nonlinearizable inverse problems were mainly focused on the construction of best fitting models, but today it is widely acknowledged that uncertainty and nonuniqueness analysis is very important for the assessment of scientific conclusions based on inverse calculations.
 So no more point estimates!!!

 # Inverse MonteCarlo
 **In the general case we may have a large number of model parameters, and an inspection of the marginal probability densities of interest maybe impractical**.
 But it is possible to **`pseudorandomly generate a large collection of models according to the posterior probability distribution world`**.
 This can be accomplished by means of an Inverse Monte Carlo method, even in cases where no explicit formula for the a priori distribution is available.
 The most well known importance sampling method, the `Metropolis algorithm` gives a framework that allows analysis of (possibly highly nonlinear) inverse problems with complex a priori information and data with an arbitrary noise distribution.